About PGP Converter

 As noted in the OpenPGP.js documentation, web-hosted cryptographic applications provide a different security model compared to installable applications.
 With web apps, users trust the server to deliver the correct code each time.

-- Use browser developer tools to confirm no network requests are made during crypto operations
+- Use browser developer tools to confirm no unexpected network requests are made during crypto operations